Latest News

 GREEN - First line medicines, all prescribers, BLUE - Second line medicines, all prescribers,

-AMBER - Initiated/recommended by specialists, SC - shared care agreement
+AMBER - Initiated or recommended by specialists, SC - shared care agreement

 RED - Drugs for hospital or specialist use only, BLACK - Not recommended,